naphiertech/MKB-supabase/WALKTHROUGH.md

    - Respects `selectedHubId` and `All Hubs` scope; resets to `Partial` or `Cutoff not prepared` when unedited drafts are removed via `resetDraftPayrollForCutoff`.

 8. **Authoritative Attendance Punctuality Integration (`v_attendance_summary.hr_status`)**:
-   - `getRiderPayrollMetrics` queries `v_attendance_summary.hr_status` to evaluate punctuality authoritatively against the 8:15 AM (Asia/Manila) HR rule.
+   - Shared facts from `attendanceSummaryPolicy.ts` normalize attendance-summary evidence once, while `getRiderPayrollMetrics` retains its existing consumer-specific precedence and evaluates punctuality against the 8:15 AM (Asia/Manila) HR rule.
    - Displays exact late minutes in Day Details without conflating with or altering the separate parcel delivery rate tier matrix (≤8:00 AM, 8:01–9:00 AM, ≥9:01 AM).

 9. **Authoritative Cutoff Archive Aggregation (`getArchivedPayrollCutoffsSummary`)**:
    - Aggregates multi-rider historical cutoffs strictly by status uniformity: all Paid → `Paid`, all Approved → `Approved`, all Submitted → `Submitted`, all Draft → `Draft`, all Rejected → `Rejected`, and any combination of differing statuses → `Mixed`.
    - `Mixed` status badge is UI-derived only, preserving PostgreSQL enum purity without schema mutations.

+10. **Shared Payroll Adjustment Totals (`lib/payroll/payrollAdjustments.ts`)**:
+   - Payroll pages, Rider payroll lists, details, and export code use one pure utility for numeric normalization and adjustment totals.
+   - The existing formula is unchanged: gross pay plus other earnings plus FM pickup earnings (**FM pickups × ₱3**), less deductions, late on-hold, and late remittance.
+   - Historical snapshots, approval state, export architecture, official MKB Payslip XLSX mappings/formulas, and the official template adapter remain unchanged.

 The Payroll Bulk Actions batch passed **57 / 57 database assertions** and **130 / 130 application tests** at the time that batch was completed.
 The current repository-wide application count is recorded in Section 16.